dansarno/p5-pandemic-simulation/README.md

 (susceptible, infectious, recovered) model run in p5.js.
 The simulation uses a quadtree data structure to hold the location and information of the members of the population.
-A quadtree is a commonly used data structure when needed to detect collisions of many particles on a 2D plane.
+A quadtree is a commonly used data structure when there is a need to efficiently detect collisions of many particles on a 2D plane.